United Nations Development Fund for Women: About

-UNIFEM was an autonomous organization working closely with the UN Development Program (UNDP), although the resolution also specified that the fund's resources should supplement, not substitute for, the responsibilities of other United Nations development cooperation agencies.
+UNIFEM was an autonomous organization working closely with the UN Development Programme (UNDP), although the resolution also specified that the fund's resources should supplement, not substitute for, the responsibilities of other United Nations development cooperation agencies.
 UNIFEM helped fund projects that aided women and their families.
 UNIFEM developed a strategy of aiding women to become their "own agents for change rather than recipients of charity."
-UNIFEM also helped to ensure that UN programs followed guidelines developed by the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+UNIFEM also helped to ensure that UN programmes followed guidelines developed by the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 UNIFEM was also involved in recognizing women's rights as human rights.
 It advocated gender equality around the world.
 UNIFEM also saw women's rights as an issue of peace and security.

 UNIFEM operated on a budget of voluntary contributions to the organization.
 The organization was based in New York City.
 Different countries and regions had their own committees within UNIFEM.
 UNIFEM was one of the smaller agencies at the UN and was situated lower in the UN hierarchy, according to Canadian politician Stephen Lewis.

 History

 The First World Conference on Women in 1975 influenced the creation of UNIFEM.
 World governments saw the need to put resources into dealing with women's issues after the First Conference.
-The United Nations Voluntary Fund for the Decade for Women (UNVFDW) was established by the United Nations General Assembly in December of 1976 right after the conference.
+The United Nations Voluntary Fund for the Decade for Women (UNVFDW) was established by the United Nations General Assembly in December 1976 right after the conference.
 Margaret Snyder started working as the leader of the organization in 1978.